Ocepris/Particle-Swarm-Optimization-for-Pathfinding/README.md

 ## Solutions

-Our solution was it to disable the swarm properties of the particles to random search if they didnt improve their personal best position after a certain amount of time.
+To solve this problem we decided to disable the swarm properties of the particles to random search if they didn't improve their personal best position after a certain amount of time.

 Now the particles were able to find the goal, but the found path was quite chaotic.